Saving & Spending Taxes

 Ease of use

 TurboTax, H&R Block, and TaxAct all provide chat support and assistance via phone.
 You can even share your screen to get help.
-TaxAct provides this option for free to Premier program users.
-TurboTax also offers a TurboTax Live or Full Service for an additional fee if you'd prefer to have a tax expert review your state and federal returns before you submit them.
+However, TaxAct only provides chat support as part of its paid Xpert Assist add-on.
+TurboTax also offers Live plans for an additional fee if you want to connect with an expert in real-time and get a final expert review.

 H&R Block also has in-person tax centers where you can get assistance.
 However, not all H&R Block tax experts are CPAs or enrolled agents.
 H&R Block does indicate that it provides ample training to tax professionals.